-Your medical history and a pelvic exam are necessary in diagnosing PCOS.
-However, other tests are needed to confirm the diagnosis.
-You may need one or more of the following tests:
+Your medical history and a pelvic exam are necessary for diagnosing PCOS.
+However, your physician may need other tests to confirm the diagnosis such as:

-- Blood hormone levels - blood tests that reveal the levels of certain hormones in your blood, such as follicle stimulating hormone (FSH), luteinizing hormone (LH), estrogen (estradiol), and androgens (testosterone and DHEAS)
+Blood tests that reveal the levels of certain hormones in your blood, such as FSH, LH, estrogen (estradiol), and androgens

-- Ultrasound - a scan that uses high frequency sound waves to identify the many small cysts in the ovaries
+A scan that uses high-frequency sound waves to identify the many small cysts in the ovaries

-- Endometrial biopsy - a procedure in which a sample of your endometrial tissue is examined to help explain why your periods are irregular
+A procedure in which your physician obtains a sample of your endometrial tissue to help explain why your periods are irregular